Skip to content

 Creating enduring Partnerships and Encouraging Everyone to Join the Race to Health Equity.
 No one entity can solve this problem alone.
 We are leading by example, using our talent for good, sharing best practices and lessons learned and co-creating solutions with our powerful partnership network to address racial and social health determinants.

-Black and white headshot of Richard Browne
+A headshot of Doctor Richard Browne

 I’ve always felt that part of the reason my father-in-law experienced such a heart wrenching outcome was the color of his skin.
 I am hopeful about the future of health equity, but there is still a lot of work to be done.